iocedano/wordpress/README.md

-# Docker Compose trainning
+# Docker Compose training

-Looking for better understanding on what docker-compone means for local developement.
+Looking for a better understanding of what docker-compone means for local development.

-Here, it's a basic setup using workpress (i'm noob on this tech) (BUT my goal is learn a bit more of docker)
+Here, it's a basic setup using WordPress (I'm a noob on this tech) (BUT my goal is to learn a bit more of docker)

 #### Tech
 - [docker](https://www.docker.com/get-started)